Animal Encyclopedia

 Latest Encyclopedia Posts

-Scientist Spotlight: Dr. Cassandra Quave
+Scientist Spotlight: Dr. May Berenbaum

 Meet our scientist spotlight: Dr. Cassandra Quave.
 She doesn’t just see trees and flowers – she sees potential medicines waiting to be discovered, combining traditional knowledge with cutting-edge science to find new ways to fight antibiotic-resistant disease.